 To prevent this microbial invasion, the body uses multiple strategies that collectively constitute a highly effective defense.

 The first line of defense comprises physical barriers such as the skin, which has its own microbiota and uses desiccation as a mechanism to discourage colonization with other organisms.
 Inhaled microorganisms and other material are rapidly removed by the ciliated epithelial cells and mucus-secreting cells that move inhaled material from the lower to the upper respiratory tract, from which they are removed by coughing or swallowing.

-The second line of defense is a “hard-wired” system of innate immunity Innate Immunity in Animals Acute inflammation is the central feature of innate immunity.
-The first step in the inflammatory process is the early detection of either invading organisms or damaged tissues.
-Most invaders... read more that depends on a rapid stereotypical response to stop and kill both bacteria and viruses.
-This is typified by the process of acute inflammation and by the classic illness responses such as a fever.
+The second line of defense is a “hard-wired” system of innate immunity Innate Immunity in Animals Innate immunity is one of two main immunologic strategies found in animals, the other being adaptive immunity.
+Major functions of the innate immune subsystem include anatomic defenses against... read more that depends on a rapid stereotypical response to stop and kill both bacteria and viruses.
+This is typified by the process of acute inflammation and by the classic sickness responses, such as fever.

-The third line of defense is the highly complex, specific, and long-lasting adaptive immunity Adaptive Immunity in Animals Innate immune responses, although critical to the defense of the body, cannot guarantee protection.
-They lack the flexibility to respond optimally to a diverse set of microorganisms and they... read more .
-Because an animal accumulates memory cells after exposure to pathogens, adaptive immunity provides an opportunity for the host to respond to exposure by creating a highly specific and effective response to each individual infectious agent.
-In the absence of a functional adaptive immune system survival is unlikely.
+The third line of defense is the highly complex, specific, and long-lasting adaptive immune system Adaptive Immunity in Animals Innate immune responses, although critical to the defense of the body, cannot guarantee protection.
+They lack the flexibility to respond optimally to a diverse set of microorganisms, and they... read more .
+Because an animal accumulates memory cells after exposure to pathogens, adaptive immunity provides an opportunity for the host to respond to exposure by mounting a highly specific and effective response to each individual infectious agent.
+In the absence of a functional adaptive immune system, survival is unlikely.

 For More Information